VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_2_variables_and_basic_types/notes.md

 ## integer literal
      decimal, octal and hexadecimal literals.
-     By default decimal literals are signed, it will be int < long < long long By default octal and hexadecimal literals are signed or unsigned. so the value is
+     By default decimal literals are signed, it will be int < long < long long octal and hexadecimal literals can be signed or unsigned. the types can be
      * int , unsigned int
      * long , unsigned long
-     * long long, unsigned long long
+     * long long, unsigned long long in which ever the value fits

      there is no literal of short
 ## floating point literal